 - Aging.
 As with so many health issues, aging makes a bad situation worse.
-As you age, your digestive system has a difficult time absorbing nutrients from food; and that includes magnesium.
+As you age, your digestive system has difficulty absorbing nutrients from food, including magnesium.

 - Poor soil quality.
 The big agricultural companies (Big Agra) are concerned, first and foremost, with profit.
-This means not practicing crop rotation and altering food structures to pump out crops quicker and more massive than what mother nature intended.
+This means not practicing crop rotation and altering food structures to pump out crops quicker and more massive than mother nature intended.
 This has led to declines in the vitamins and minerals in our food, especially magnesium.
-Studies have demonstrated that crops that are planted grown and harvested traditionally have retained their vitamin and mineral levels.
+Studies have demonstrated that crops planted, grown, and harvested traditionally have retained their vitamin and mineral levels.
 Sadly, this is often not the case with crops raised by modern farming methods.
-Also, remember that unlike many other minerals, magnesium is not manufactured inside the plant.
-Therefore, the magnesium in our food is determined by the magnesium in the soil the plants are grown in.
+Also, remember that, unlike many other minerals, magnesium is not manufactured inside the plant.
+Therefore, the magnesium in our food is determined by the magnesium in the plants' soil.
 In the mad quest for profits, soil quality is not given the priority and attention it deserves.
 Consequently, the magnesium that we can get from our food drops.

 - The Standard American Diet (SAD).
 Fast food, copious amounts of sugar, food additives, sodas, oils, cookies, cakes, pies, and fried foods all add up -- and take a terrible toll on our health in general and our magnesium levels in particular.

 - Pesticides.
 The extensive use of pesticides is strongly related to poor soil quality.
 Here’s why.
 Pesticides, like food processing, protect crops by decimating unwanted bugs, rodents, and weeds.
 But it can also eradicate the healthy elements in the soil, such as earthworms and beneficial bacteria.
 The result?
 Lower vitamin and mineral content in our food, including magnesium.

 - Fertilizers.
 Organic fertilizers do not affect the vitamin and mineral composition of crops.
 But they are expensive compared to potash, a conventional fertilizer.
-Therefore, potash is the fertilizer of choice far more often than organic fertilizer on the massive agricultural farms.
+Therefore, potash is the fertilizer of choice far more often than organic fertilizer on massive agricultural farms.
 The result is, once again, a drop in magnesium.
-Also, nitrogen-based fertilizers that are prevalent in today’s farming methods make crops more abundant, but less nutritious.
+Also, nitrogen-based fertilizers prevalent in today’s farming methods make crops more abundant but less nutritious.